 III.G.
-Coordination Between Public and Private Housing and Social Service Agencies extensive coordination currently occurs, some of which have been discussed previously in Section II, in the subsections entitled "Service Delivery and Management."
+Coordination Between Public and Private Housing and Social Service Agencies

+Public and private agencies in Alexandria will continue to effectively coordinate their efforts in meeting the housing and support service needs of its citizens.
+There are many methods through which extensive coordination currently occurs, some of which have been discussed previously in Section II, in the subsections entitled "Service Delivery and Management."
 Additional collaborative efforts taking place in the community are described below.